Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films: Introduction

 Any nonlinear propagating surface wave in a one-layer film can be described in the co-moving frame of reference as a stationary periodic orbit of an effective three-dimensional dynamical system.
 From the point of view of the dynamic system theory, a solitary wave is formed, when the period of the periodic orbit diverges.
-This occurs as a result of the Shilnikov homoclinic bifurcation, i.e. when the periodic orbit collides with a homoclinic loop of a saddle-focus equilibrium point \cite{Shilnikov,CHANG87}.
+This occurs as a result of the Shilnikov homoclinic bifurcation, i.e. when the periodic orbit collides with a hyperbolic fixed point with one real and a pair of two complex conjugate eigenvalues \cite{Shilnikov,CHANG87}.
 In real physical systems with finite lateral extent, a solitary wave can be formed due to coarsening from unstable periodic waves.
 Generally, two coarsening modes can be identified: one mode (the translational mode) is related to collision between two waves travelling at different speeds, and the other mode (mass transfer mode, or Oswald ripening mode) is related to the convective mass transfer from one wave into another without collision \cite{thiele_coars}.